badosa/JSON-stat/utils/fromtable.md

 (This option was mainly added for the [JSON-stat Command Line Conversion Tools](https://www.npmjs.com/package/jsonstat-conv) where speed is probably not critical.
 The way it is implemented in *fromTable()* requires post-processing the data.
 That's why it is not recommended unless size is more important than speed.
 Usually, using an object for *status* returns a lighter JSON-stat because, usually, only a small amount of data has status information attached.)

+#### drop (array)

+It is an array of column labels to be dropped from the dataset.
+Only columns that do not act as dimensions (or are single-category dimensions) should be dropped.
+For example, a table could have a column for county names and another one for county codes: one of them must be dropped because they are the same dimension.

 ### Return Value

 It returns an object in the JSON-stat format with *class* "dataset".
 This object can be processed by JJT.
 On error it returns *null*.